 WARN Act Litigation Intelligence for Employment Lawyers

-Our violation tracker automatically flags layoffs where the gap between notice date and effective date falls below the required threshold — 60 days federal, or 75-90 days in stricter states.
-Spot potential cases before other firms.
+Our violation tracker auto-flags layoffs where the gap between notice date and effective date falls below the required threshold — 60 days federal, 75-90 days in stricter states.
+Spot cases before other firms.

 15 states have mini-WARN acts with stricter requirements.
-Our system applies the correct threshold per state: 90 days for NY/NJ/ME, 75 days for IL, 60 days for CA/CT/HI and 9 others.
+We apply the correct threshold per state: 90 days for NY/NJ/ME, 75 days for IL, 60 days for CA/CT/HI and 9 others.
 No manual research needed.

 Every notice includes employee counts, company names, locations, and dates.
 Export filtered violations as CSV for demand letters, court filings, or class certification evidence.
-Updated within 24 hours of state disclosure.
+Updated within 24 hours.

-Companies filing WARN notices often have related SEC 8-K disclosures (Item 2.05 — exit costs) or Chapter 11 bankruptcies.
-Our cross-dataset intelligence connects these for stronger litigation narratives.
+Companies filing WARN notices often have SEC 8-K disclosures (Item 2.05 — exit costs) or Chapter 11 bankruptcies.
+Connect these for stronger litigation narratives.

 State WARN Act Requirements — Quick Reference